Kaitlyn Torpey

-Kaitlyn Grace Torpey (born 17 March 2000) is an Australian professional soccer player who plays as a full-back, wingback, or winger for Portland Thorns FC of the National Women's Soccer League (NWSL) and the Australia national team.
-Torpey has previously played for San Diego Wave FC and Australian clubs Melbourne City FC,Brisbane Roar FC, and Preston Lions FC.
+Kaitlyn Grace Torpey (/en/ TOR-pee; born 17 March 2000) is an Australian professional soccer player who plays as a full back, wingback or winger for Women's Super League 2 club Newcastle United and the Australia national team.
+Torpey has previously played for American clubs Portland Thorns, San Diego Wave and Australian clubs Melbourne City, Brisbane Roar and Preston Lions.

-Early life
+Early life and education

-Born and raised in Brisbane, Queensland, Torpey attended Cavendish Road State High School throughout her younger years.
-She started playing soccer at the age of nine, having previously ventured into field hockey.
+Torpey was born and raised in Brisbane, Queensland, and attended Cavendish Road State High School.

+Torpey began playing soccer at the age of nine after previously playing field hockey.
 In 2013, Torpey started playing for the U-13's Olympic FC Girls.
 She scored 27 goals in 21 matches in the 2013 season and finished 1st on the ladder.
 Torpey then joined QAS, where she played 38 matches and scored 13 goals when playing for the U13s and U14s.
 In 2016, she was named in the All-Star Team in her third NTC Challenge competition.

 Club career

 Brisbane Roar

-On 5 November 2016, Torpey played her first professional career game in a 2–1 win over Sydney FC.
-In her five-year career at Brisbane, Torpey played primarily as a right-back and appeared in 43 matches.
+On 5 November 2016, 16-year-old Torpey made her professional debut for Brisbane Roar in a 2–1 win over Sydney FC.
+During her five-year spell with the Roar, she primarily played at right-back, making 43 appearances.

 Melbourne City

-In September 2021, Torpey signed with Melbourne City prior to the upcoming league campaign.
-She scored her first goal for City on 9 December 2022, a long-range strike in a 5–1 victory over Newcastle Jets.
-In her first season with the club, Torpey played in every match and made her 50th A-League appearance.
-She also re-signed with Melbourne City during the offseason, committing to the club for another two years.
-At the time of her departure from the club, Torpey had amassed a total of 48 appearances and 6 goals.
-She had only missed match with City over three consecutive seasons.
+In September 2021, Torpey signed with Melbourne City.
+In her first season, Torpey played in every match and made her 50th A-League appearance.
+She re-signed during the offseason, committing to Melbourne City for another two years.
+On 9 December 2022, Torpey scored her first goal for the club, a long-range strike in a 5–1 win over Newcastle Jets.

+Torpey left Melbourne City after making 48 appearances and scoring 6 goals, having only missed one match in three consecutive seasons.

+Preston Lions

 Torpey joined NPL Victoria side Preston Lions FC during the 2023 A-League offseason.
-She scored 9 goals in 9 games for the Lions before returning to Melbourne City.
+She scored 9 goals in 9 games before returning to Melbourne City.